Best for Dual-User System

 Another option for caregivers who want peace of mind that their loved one is safe is a daily check-in call.
 Users select the time of day they would like to receive the call, and the type of call (basic check-in, medication reminder, etc).
 The call confirms that the user is safe and healthy.
 If they do not answer and have not alerted the monitoring center that they will be out of the house, the monitoring center will contact the user’s personal contacts on file.
 If there are no contacts on file, emergency services will be dispatched.
 This service costs $19 a month and is available with all LifeFone systems.

-Medication reminders alert a user when it is time to take their medication.
+Medication reminders alert a user when it is time to take their medication, and is particularly useful for forgetful seniors or those who have a complicated medication regimen.
 Caregivers can program up to 4 medication reminders per day, and at the pre-set times an alarm will sound through the user’s base station with an on-screen message saying “medication reminder.”
 Users press a button on the base station to accept the message and stop the alarm.
 This feature is only available with in-home systems and costs $6 a month.

 Wall-mounted buttons can be placed anywhere in the home, and provide extra protection for the user.
 When pressed, they signal a call to the emergency monitoring center.
 They are particularly useful in high-risk areas, such as the bathroom or near stairs.
 Users can purchase a wall-mounted button from LifeFone for $39.95.